Proven-Paradox/shaper-system/Handbook.md

 #### Provoke
 An opponent has demanded your attention.
 Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect or curse effects.
 Provoke overrides [Taunt](#taunt); you ignore Taunt effects that would divert you from striking a foe who has Provoked you.
+In addition, you gain no benefit of being [Protected](#protection) from a target you have Provoked.
 This may represent an opponent shouting insults to grab attention, minor mind control, jamming targeting systems, or other similar ways to demand your aggression in combat.

 #### Root